Apache ActiveMQ Artemis core is a completely JMS-agnostic messaging system with its own API. We call this the core API.

-If you don't want to use JMS you can use the core API directly.
+If you don't want to use JMS or other protocols you can use the core API directly.
 The core API provides all the functionality of JMS but without much of the complexity.
 It also provides features that are not available using JMS.

 Core Messaging Concepts

 Some of the core messaging concepts are similar to JMS concepts, but core messaging concepts differ in some ways.
 In general the core messaging API is simpler than the JMS API, since we remove distinctions between queues, topics and subscriptions.
 We'll discuss each of the major core messaging concepts in turn, but to see the API in detail, please consult the Javadoc.

 A message is the unit of data which is sent between clients and servers.

 A message has a body which is a buffer containing convenient methods for reading and writing data into it.